 Spinal Cord Injury System of Care

-The Spinal Cord Injury System of Care at Sister Kenny Rehabilitation Institute serves individuals who have received a traumatic or non-traumatic injury to their spinal cord.
+The Spinal Cord Injury System of Care at Courage Kenny Rehabilitation Institute serves individuals who have received a traumatic or non-traumatic injury to their spinal cord.

 We provide services for all stages of recovery: inpatient rehabilitation, outpatient and lifelong follow-up.